Close

 Key Factors for Reliability and Accuracy

-• Data Compensation: Built-in temperature and humidity compensation algorithms improve accuracy.
+1. Data Compensation: Built-in temperature and humidity compensation algorithms in air quality sensors improve accuracy.

-• Calibration Report: Supplier should provide factory calibration reports using standard reference gases.
+2. Calibration Report: Supplier should provide factory calibration reports for air quality sensors using standard reference gases.

-• Consistency: Minimal reading variance across different deployments.
+3. Consistency: Air quality sensors ensure minimal reading variance across different deployments.

-• Durability: Industrial-grade, anti-corrosion housing for harsh environments.
+4. Durability: Air quality sensors feature industrial-grade, anti-corrosion housing for harsh environments.

 Communication Protocols